-Laura had the opportunity to live and travel throughout the United States during her childhood, moving from Massachusetts to California, Texas, and Maryland.
-She returned to Massachusetts to attend Hampshire College, and has spent much of her adult life in Northern California, settling in Nevada County with her husband and two preschool aged daughters in 2000.
-Laura enjoys painting and drawing and studied art in college, but her passion for early childhood development and education sparked her rewarding career in children and family services.
+Laura enjoys painting and drawing and studied art in college, but her passion for early childhood development and education has driven her to a career in children and family support services.
 She is honored to be part of the PARTNERS Family Resource Centers.

 Karen Wallack-Eisen has lived in Nevada County since 1988.
 Once upon a time, she grew up in the village of Neshanic, NJ where the bus was often late to school due to the cattle crossing.
 She graduated from Rutgers University with a BA in Criminal Justice/Sociology and a minor in Dance, and received an Early Childhood Credential from San Francisco State University.
 Karen has been working with children and families for over 30 years.
 She worked as the Adoption Coordinator, and one of the earliest employees, of Sierra Adoption Services (now Sierra Forever Families).
 She owned and operated Tiny Pines Infant/Toddler Care in her home for 9 years and was the Owner/Director of Tiny Pines Early Learning Center, an infant/toddler/preschool, for 4 years.
 She is a teacher trainer with the CA Dept. of Education, WestEd Program for Infant/Toddler Caregivers.
 In that capacity, Karen has provided trainings and support services for childcare providers and parents all over Northern California, including 2 yrs with the Beale AFB Child Development Center.
 She managed Sierra Dance Institute for 6 years and produced dance performances at the Center for the Arts, including the Nutcracker, WinterDance, and the Starz Show.
 Karen and her husband live outside Nevada City in the forest and have two grown children.
 Their daughter is an accomplished dancer and resides in San Francisco (and sometimes Europe).
 Their son is a recent NUHS graduate and an expert cyclist, having raced for the local Sierra Express Racing Team since he was 11 yrs. old and with the NU Mountain Bike Team for 4 years.
 Karen is active organizing and producing community events.
 Most recently she directed and produced the Dance Flash Mob that occurred in Grass Valley for Child Abuse Prevention Month.
 She thoroughly enjoys her job as Community School Liaison for GV PARTNERS Family Resource Center.